-From the creator of (future) comedy classics The Pink Panther, The Party and The Great Race, Blake Edwards, comes this heartbreaking drama about the destructive nature of alcohol addiction.
-Days of Wine and Roses is a 1962 film adapted from a 1958 Playhouse 90 teleplay and it stars Jack Lemmon and Lee Remick.Joe Clay, a "social drinker", meets Kirsten Arnesen, secretary of his boss.
-At first they don't get along very well but after a drunk night, where Joe introduces her to alcohol, they get along each other very well.
-Eventually they get married, have a daughter and a supposed comfortable life.
-Supposed, because the stress in their lives prompt them to start drinking alcohol more frequently and is slowly beginning to affect their living and everyone who is emotionally attached to them including Kirsten's father.
-Things start to go downhill from here.Right before Requiem for a Dream became a hit by depicting substance abuse in a very disturbing way, Days of Wine and Roses already did it almost 40 years earlier though with less Surreal Horror.This is also the film that made Jack Lemmon, emblematic protagonist of the hilarious Some Like It Hot and the heartwarming The Apartment, an acting force to be reckoned with in heavy drama as well as comedy.
+From Blake Edwards — creator of (future) comedy classics like The Pink Panther, The Great Race and, The Party — comes this heartbreaking 1962 drama about the destructive nature of alcohol addiction.
+Days of Wine and Roses was adapted from a 1958 Playhouse 90 teleplay and it stars Jack Lemmon and Lee Remick.Joe Clay (Lemmon), a public-relations executive and "social drinker", meets Kirsten Arnesen (Remick), his boss's secretary.
+At first they don't get along very well, but after a date where Joe introduces the teetotaler Kirsten to alcohol, they find themselves falling for each other.
+Eventually they get married, have a daughter and a supposedly comfortable life.
+Supposedly, because the stress in their lives prompts them to start drinking more frequently and is slowly beginning to affect their lives and everyone who is emotionally attached to them, including Kirsten's stern-but-loving father (Charles Bickford).
+Things start to go downhill from here.Before Requiem for a Dream became a hit by depicting substance abuse in a very disturbing way, Days of Wine and Roses already did it almost 40 years earlier though with less Surreal Horror.This is also the film that made Jack Lemmon, emblematic protagonist of the hilarious Some Like It Hot and the heartwarming The Apartment, an acting force to be reckoned with in heavy drama as well as comedy.

 - Addiction Displacement: When Joe becomes sober after the greenhouse scene, he smokes a lot to appeal his addiction.
 Also, several attendants of the Alcoholics Anonymous are seen smoking for the very same reasons.